Use no-code agents as tools

 This approach allows you to:

-- Combine application outputs with other API calls or business logic
+- Combine outputs with other API calls or business logic

-If you don’t have a deployed no-code application, build a text generation or research assistant application in AI Studio and deploy it to get an application ID.
+If you don’t have a deployed no-code agent, build one with text generation or research capabilities in AI Studio and deploy it to get an application ID.

 You need an API key to access the Writer API.
 Get an API key by following the steps in the API quickstart.